aagenesds22/aagenesds22/README.md

 📝 I love the tech world because I enjoy finding all possible solutions and optimizations to random problems of software and also, because it is a skill that soon will become necessary to master in order to adapt to a better and more developed civilization.
-Our future is about change, and change requires commitment.
+Life is about changes, and change requires commitment.
 That's what I feel when I code.
 <h3 align="left">Languages and Tools:</h3>

 <h5>Front-end Technologies:</h5>